Stop The Scroll: 10 Principles for Creating Thumb-Stopping Ads

 Motion doesn’t necessarily mean a full-on video production, as much as it means adding movement to an element, or elements, in your ad.

-This is taking the first tactic a step further, going beyond just pulling in an existing animation to creatively supplement your ad by pulling elements from the ad creative itself and giving them life.
+This is taking the first tactic a step further, going beyond just pulling in an existing animation to creatively supplement your ad by giving life to the ad creative itself.

-As an example, a garment that is featured in the ad that is sold in different colorways can be masked out, recolored in the various colorways, and then animated to cycle through to catch users’ attention as they scroll through their feeds.
+As an example, a garment featured in the ad that’s sold in different colorways can be masked out, recolored in the various colorways, and then animated to cycle through to catch users’ attention as they scroll through their feeds.
+Even if the garment simply changes colors, animating it as a simple stop-motion video can have huge effects on increasing the time people spend viewing the ad.

 Similar techniques include isolating an element of the ad and rotating it, scaling it in size, or similarly manipulating it in a simple fashion that will easily grab people’s attention.

 Video-based ads have taken a far more prominent place in the advertising landscape with the addition of TikTok to the media mix.
-Though video has definitely been a part of the mix for some time, the video treatment and the methods for grabbing attention, and stopping the scroll, have definitely shifted now that TikTok is on the scene.
+Though video has been a part of the mix for some time, the vertical video treatment and the methods for grabbing attention, and stopping the scroll, have definitely shifted now that brands have grown their TikTok accounts to huge followings.

-So while old school tv ads were once 30-second pieces that told whole stories and held audiences’ attention hostage, the new format is changing things dramatically.
+So while old school TV ads were once 30-second pieces that told whole stories and held audiences’ attention hostage, the new format is changing things dramatically – and at a much lower production value.
+Ads disguised as influencers or content creators subtly selling a product might trick viewers into watching the full ad, since it doesn’t instantly register as an advertisement

 The top formats for attention-grabbing video ads are: